Enhancing the urban landscape of Pittsburgh and surrounding communities of Allegheny County.

 “Fabric of the Community” (2004)

-Jackie Kresak symbolizes the Penn-Main Corridor of Lawrenceville being bound together as a community, yet still being a work in progress at 4202 Penn Avenue near Children’s Hospital.
+Jackie Kresak symbolizes the Penn-Main Corridor of Lawrenceville as a work in progress bound together as a community at 4202 Penn Avenue near Children’s Hospital.

 “Squirrel Convergence” (2006)